 The material is wrapped by a detachable, machine washable fabric that is soft and comfortable.
 It is not waterproof rather it is water-repellent.
 It requires strenuous effort to clean it up since you require to unzip and remove the entire cover and then wash and air-dry the mattress before it is ready for your baby to use.

 The Colgate Eco Classica III is another comfortable premium mattress that comes with a Greenguard Gold and CertiPUR-US certified stuffing and plant-infused polyurethane foam.
 The mattress boasts a dual sided design but the certified organic cotton cover with waterproof backing is disappointing.
 As soon as little fluid was poured over the mattress, it soaked right in and the waterproof backing was not able to help out a lot in cleaning the top layer.
 The product also offers lifetime warranty but you have to get an extra protective cover for the mattress.
-However, for $180, we would have expected the protective cover to be part of the package.
+However, for that price, we would have expected the protective cover to be part of the package.

-The 2-in-1 Hybrid Innerspring Plus Foam Crib Mattress costs $165 but with a weight of 65 pounds, it is the heaviest among our list of premium mattresses.
+The 2-in-1 Hybrid Innerspring Plus Foam Crib Mattress with a weight of 65 pounds, it is the heaviest among our list of premium mattresses.
 Such a bulky mattress makes it difficult to change sheets.
 We preferred the feel of numerous other mattresses and found the three-ply vinyl cover similar to the Soybean foam core mattress at a far lower price.

-The Lullaby Earth Super Lightweight Crib mattress costs $169 and comes with waterproof food-grade polyethylene coated cover.
+The Lullaby Earth Super Lightweight Crib mattress comes with waterproof food-grade polyethylene coated cover.
 Its stuffing consists of polyester fiber and food-grade polyethylene foam and the mattress does not include any flame retardants or chemical substances that can be hazardous for kids such as PVC, phthalates, formaldehydes, glues or any other adhesive materials.
 This is probably going to lure parents who are in search for an organic mattress but also want to save some money up their sleeves.
 The mattress weighs less than 7 pounds and is very easy to clean.
 Nonetheless, the mattress is a little too firm for a toddler’s liking to be honest.

 Serta Tranquility Eco Firm Crib & Toddler Mattress was among the low priced ones that we tested.
-It is a dual sided crib mattress for babies that can be had for just $130 and consists of innerspring coils with a border wire and polyurethane foam and a blended fiber batting and cotton felt fill.
+It is a dual sided crib mattress for babies that consists of innerspring coils with a border wire and polyurethane foam and a blended fiber batting and cotton felt fill.
 The mattress comes with a long lasting vinyl cover that is easy to clean and feels lighter than its actual 15 pounds when it comes to changing sheets around.
 But we were more impressed with the quality and price of the Sealy Soybean crib mattress more in contrast to this.
 Moreover, when it comes to the dual-sided design, there was not much of a difference between the two sides.

 The quality of a mattress is crucial when it comes to your baby’s comfort and the mattress being able to serve you well for a longer duration of time.
 However, there are certain mandatory precautions that you need to take in order to ensure appropriate maintenance of a crib mattress: